mttschltz/kittythinks/content/historical-diets.md

 Peasants are not all one class.
 This is really true for all medieval people, but it is most obvious on this level.

-Generalisation is still necessary, so we will divide into three: the slave, the villeins and the yeoman.
+Generalisation is still necessary, so we will divide it into three: the villeins, the freeman.

+A villeins too, was a complicated status.
+It was a bonded person who did not own her own land but cultivated the land of a Lord.
+Unlike slavery, however, villeinage was not the owning of a person per se, as much as a person being beholden to a piece of property.
+A villein could become a freemen and could not be sold.

+So what did these classes eat?

 ## _Famine_